 Ok, we know we’ve talked about this before, but this beautiful volume really is the perfect investment for the gentleman looking for a practical guide that doubles up as a coffee table objet d’art.

 Nordic by Nature, published by Gestalten, encapsulates the work of over 30 of the most original Danish chefs, who each share their distinctive recipes and provide insights into the uniqueness of the contemporary Northern cuisine.

-Far more than your regular cookery book, Nordic by Nature has been visualised through vibrant imagery of the kitchens, forests, or castle gardens where inspiration is drawn, created and consumed.
+Far more than your regular cookery book, Nordic by Nature is brought to life with vibrant imagery of the kitchens, forests, or castle gardens where inspiration is drawn, created and consumed.